Location: 720 Bathurst St.

 Estimated opening date: 2028-2029

-The City of Toronto has secured 720 Bathurst St. for use as a municipal shelter that will provide essential services and supports to help Indigenous people experiencing homelessness move toward permanent housing.
+The City of Toronto has purchased 720 Bathurst St., the former site of the Centre for Social Innovation (CSI), to provide essential services and culturally appropriate supports for Indigenous people experiencing homelessness as they work toward permanent housing.

 The City is committed to working with the local community to support the success of the site.
-A community meeting will be held early in the new year, and details will be posted shortly.
-More information on the City’s community engagement approach can also be found in the Community Engagement & Safety tab below.
+Visit the Community Engagement & Safety tab below to learn more.

 Homelessness is experienced in all corners of Toronto and shelters are needed across the city to support people who are facing an immediate housing crisis.

 Demand for Indigenous shelters offering culturally appropriate services continues to rise, with Indigenous people disproportionally affected by homelessness in Toronto.
-According to the 2024 Street Needs Assessment, a point-in-time count and survey of people experiencing homelessness, Indigenous people represent 3% of Toronto’s population – yet account for 9% of people experiencing homelessness.
+According to the 2024 Street Needs Assessment, a point-in-time count and survey of people experiencing homelessness, Indigenous people represent 3% of Toronto’s population – yet account for 9% of people experiencing homelessness and 30% of people experiencing outdoor homelessness.

 Although the City funds a number of Indigenous shelter programs, there are currently no shelters that provide Indigenous-specific services for adults in University-Rosedale.